LeonardoBlauth/react-ignite-feed/README.md

 ## 💻 Overview

-Ignite Feed is a web application to publish, comment and give likes to posts.
+Ignite Feed is a web application to publish, comment and give likes in posts.
 This project was developed during **[Rocketseat's Ignite](https://github.com/Rocketseat)** boot camp on React trail, under the guidance of **[Diego Fernandes](https://github.com/diego3g)**.

 ## 🚀 Technologies